dinith95/CodingBook/devops/kubernates/kubectl-commands.md

 ## Quick tips

+### output formats - `-o`

+there are several output formats the kubectl support can be specified with `-o`

+- default - human readable format
+- `-o wide` - human redable format with additional info
+- `-o json` - json output
+- `-o name` - prints only the name
+- `-o yaml` - prints the output yaml file

 ### use dry run

  - this will create sample yaml file for a kubectl command with the changes